 The project employed ther use of real-time 3D rendering and animation of 3D virtual heads using lip-synch for the speech of the characters.
 The “cloned” or “confused” identities among the characters in the play is implemented by “replacing” the head of one actor with another’s.
 Realistic 3D head models are rendered in real time onto the actors on the screen.
 The positioning of the model depends on the tracked location of the LEDs.

 Pre-recorded voice tracks were then embedded in the live video stream (synchronized with the script and action) and a lip-sync technique was used to animate the 3D head’s lip movement.
 Each model was constructed with a sequence of “visemes” that are interpolated (morphed) to synchronise with the voice track.
 This makes the model “talk” in real time and in sync with the other actors on stage.

-"Everyman, the Ultimate Commodity," stageplay is written by Daniel Jernigan, Artisitic and Technical Direction by Russell Pensyl, Dramatic Direction by Gerald Chew, Electrical and Software Engineering by Lee Shang Ping and Ta Huynh Duy Nguyen.
+"Everyman, the Ultimate Commodity," stageplay adapted by Daniel Jernigan from the short story by Gopal Barathaman.
+Artisitic/Technical Direction by Russell Pensyl, Dramatic Direction by Gerald Chew, Electrical and Software Engineering by Lee Shang Ping and Ta Huynh Duy Nguyen.
 Starring Gerald Chew, Debra Teng and Sara Yang.